 There are lots of potential variations here: choose a different street to run through Baixa.
 Also, the metro runs along Avenida da Liberdade, allowing for good distance/hop-on/off options.

-Add-Ons: Alfama district, just east, or Chiado district, just west, are all part of the “Bairro Alto”.
-Or, from Eduardo VII Park, continue along the “Green Corridor” to Monsanto Park.Guide to Area
+Add-Ons: Alfama district, just east, which has narrow, fun streets for running, to hilltops with great views.
+Chiado district, just west, are all part of the “Bairro Alto”.
+Or, from Eduardo VII Park, continue along the “Green Corridor” a 2 mile bike path, to Monsanto Park.Guide to Area

 - Lisbon Story Center - Rua da Alfândega

 - Metro: Terreiro do Paço (Az line).
 There are metro stations all along the way